 Your project plan needs validation in its scope and ambitions.
 The best place to gain this is from the team.
 Bring them in early, and often, and your project will be better for it.

-- Manage Your Risk – It Isn’t Just Defining Risk, But Handling It
+5. Manage Your Risks.
+It Isn’t Just Defining Risks but Handling It Effectively

 Risk management is a crucial part of achieving successful delivery, but what goes into risk management is an important question.
-Too often, the path chosen is one of defining a risk and attempting to avoid it – but this is not effective.
+Too often, the path chosen is one of defining risks and attempting to avoid them – but this is not effective.

 Recognizing risks is important, but it isn’t the end of the job.
 Everyone can identify the risk of driving a car on a winding mountain road in the pouring rain.
 Not everyone can successfully avoid it, and even fewer people can navigate under those conditions without an accident.
 The same is true in your project!
 Defining the risk is only step one.
 You need an avoidance plan, and a mitigation plan on top of that – and ideally, you want to move the risk to a second level with Backwards Risk Calculation. [link to BRC article there]